dmalto/futurefolio/README.md

-src and some dist files for new portfolio site
+# Gulp build and html, scss source files for new portfolio site.